 When creating a financial plan, make sure your goals are defined.
 Whether it is to build another brick-and-mortar shop or to create a new product, be as detailed as possible when you present your goals.
 This will help you focus on what you really need to purchase to reach your goals.
 Think of defined financial plans as a form of budget; it will provide you with clear guidelines on what to do.

 Financial plans should be accompanied by a planned timeline.
-Do your best to estimate deadlines for sub-goals you need to reach on the way to your main goal.
+Do your best to estimate deadlines for sub-goals you need to reach to achieve your main goal.
 Think of this as building tactics within long-term strategy.

 Planning a timeline will also allow you to better calculate your capital needs.
 It will push you to look at periods when you will need extra funding.
 Look at time periods when you will need more capital to fund new projects or invent new products, then budget accordingly.